SaraKhild/sse-stream-springwebflux/README.md

 <br>

 ## Overview
-In the world of web development, real-time communication between a server and its clients is crucial.<br>This brings us to SSE is a standard that allows a server to push updates to a client whenever there’s new data available.<br>In this project I wrote simple example about Temperature, Humidity, Wind Speed current of Weather so that the update will sent to the client every secound.
+In the world of web development, real-time communication between a server and its clients is crucial.<br>This brings us to SSE is a standard that allows a server to push updates to a client whenever there’s new data available.<br>In this project, I have implemented a simple example that provides updates about the current temperature, humidity, and wind speed of the weather.
+These updates are sent to the client every second.

  <br>

 ## Usages
-- Sprin WebFlux
+- Spring WebFlux
 - Lombok

 <br>